oracle/truffleruby/doc/user/polyglot.md

 This can be turned off even when embedded, with the `embedded` option (`--ruby.embedded=false` from another launcher, or `-Dpolyglot.ruby.embedded=false` from a normal Java application).

+It's a separate option, but in an embedded configuration, you may want to use the `-Xplatform.native=false` option, which disables use of NFI.